Skip to content

 Vitamin D Deficiency ~ Rheumatoid Arthritis (Joint Pain Relief)

-The body needs vitamin D to absorb calcium, which is essential for building strong bones.
+The body needs vitamin D to absorb calcium, essential for building strong bones.
 Too little of this vital nutrient can lead to having thin, soft, and brittle bones, known as osteomalacia in adults and rickets in children.

 What is Arthritis?

-Rheumatoid Arthritis is similar in the fact that the treatment is relatively the same with different medications being the only real difference.
+Rheumatoid Arthritis is similar in that the treatment is relatively the same, with different medications being the only real difference.
 With Rheumatoid Arthritis, the immune system attacks the membrane that encloses the joints.
-This can destroy cartilage and bone within any joint affected and like Osteoarthritis, it is not curable.

 How to Manage Arthritis

 In the United States, arthritis is one of the most common diseases, with nearly 3 million cases per year.
 This disease causes inflammation in (usually) multiple joints, creating chronic pain and stiffness that can worsen with age.
-Arthritis cannot be cured, but it can be treated thoroughly, ensuring minimal pain and damage to our bodies.
+Arthritis cannot be cured but can be treated thoroughly, ensuring minimal pain and damage to our bodies.

 Finding the Best Joint Pain Relief for You: Arthritis Treatment